-Footage has surfaced of a man being waterboarded at an Australian music festival - apparently on purpose.
+Footage has surfaced of a man being waterboarded at an Australian music festival - apparently by choice.

 Footage posted to Instagram shows the man lying down with a wet cloth being placed over his face, then water being poured over it.